linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 The firm has had a stable mix of debt and equity funding its operations for decades.
 ■ Con Ed has a clientele of dividend-loving investors, and attempts to pay out as much as it can in dividends.
 During the period 2006-2010, the firm returned about  $95\%$  of its free cash flows to equity (FCFE) as dividends.

-To value the company using the stable growth dividend discount model, we start with the earnings per share of  $3.47 that the firm reported for 2010 and the dividends per share of$ 2.22 it paid out for the year.
+To value the company using the stable growth dividend discount model, we start with the earnings per share of  \$3.47 that the firm reported for 2010 and the dividends per share of\$ 2.22 it paid out for the year.
 Using the average beta of 0.80 for power utilities and an equity risk premium of  $5\%$  for mature markets allows us to estimate a cost of equity of  $7.5\%$  (the risk-free rate was  $3.5\%$ )

 $$